Frequently asked questions

 It is important to note that the Rating department have a different classification system.
 This means your property may have two different zone types, for example 'residential' in the rates system, but 'commercial' in the Planning Environmental Area's.
 The rates zone is based on services provided and governs how rates are charged, while the Environmental Area's govern which rules apply to land use and subdivisions.

 A recession plan is an angle taken from an internal boundary (i.e. one that adjoins another property rather than a road) to determine whether a proposed building will shade a neighbouring property more than is permitted.
 The recession plane guidelines can be found in Appendix 8 of the District Plan.

-From Wednesday 24 March, our Council planners will be available to meet and discuss your matter via a pre-book appointment system.
+Planners are available to meet and discuss your matter via an appointment booking system.